1: Toward Cutting-Edge Science

 Multi-layers for higher flux & a faster robot

 This small project to upgrade the CMCF-BM Si-111 double-crystal monochromater (DCM) was initiated in January 2019 and completed in August 2019.
-The goal was to add a fixed-energy (8.157 keV), high-flux mode to the beamline by incorporating a double Multi-Layer monochromator (DMM) inside the same Si-111 DCM chamber.
-The upgrade was successful and resulted in 2x more flux for the Si-111 mode, and 40x more flux in the Multi-Layer mode.
-We have collected test datasets to confirm the performance.
+The goal was to add a high flux mode to the beamline by incorporating a double-multilayer monochromator (DMM) inside the existing DCM chamber.
+The upgrade was successful and resulted in 2x more flux in DCM mode, and 40x more flux in DMM mode.
+The DMM mode has an energy range of 7 - 10.5 keV, with maximum flux at 8.157 keV.

 The first major component of the CMCF-ID upgrade project arrived in August 2019.
-Picutured above is the new in-vacuum undulator being delivered to the CLS.
-Travelling first by ship and arriving in Saskatoon by train, the new undulator weighs approximately 12 tons and will be installed in the storage ring during the spring 2020 shutdown.
+Pictured here is the new in-vacuum undulator being delivered to the CLS.
+Travelling first by ship and arriving in Saskatoon by train, the new undulator weighs approximately 12 tons and was installed in the storage ring during the spring 2020 shutdown.
+It will allow for a much stronger beam intensity at the sample position, enabling smaller beam sizes and faster data collections.

 Eiger X 9M detector, delivered November 2019.
 It is physically smaller than the Pilatus 6M, but 10x faster and with higher pixel density.
-It will be installed at CMCF-ID and the Pilatus 6M currently on the beamline will be moved to CMCF-BM during the spring 2020 maintenance shutdown.
+It will be installed at CMCF-ID, and the Pilatus 6M previously on the beamline was moved to CMCF-BM during the spring 2020 maintenance shutdown.